Are e-cigarettes in any section of the state’s statutes included in the definition of "Tobacco Products"?

 What restrictions are in place for retail or youth access?

-Sale of electronic delivery devices from a moveable place of business (kiosk) prohibited.
+Sale of electronic delivery devices from a movable place of business (kiosk) prohibited.

 Is a retail license or permit required to sell e-cigarettes?